 It was observed in the field that in some implementations, the STA queries multiple elements that seem to overlap with each other, for example AP geospatial location AND AP Civic Location AND AP Location Public Identifier URI/FQDN.
 Other implementations query all elements announced in the Advertisement Protocol element in the beacon or Probe Response frame, even when the STA does not see to use many of the requested elements.
 The standard does not clarify that the STA does not need to query all these advertised elements.

-It may be useful to clarify that a STA does not need to request all the elements, or all the elements of a given category, but only needs to request the elements for its operation.
+It may be useful to clarify that a STA should not request all the elements, or all the elements of a given category, but only the elements it needs for its operation.

 Potential Solution: